Veeam Backup Repositories

 - CIFS (SMB) Share

 - HPE StoreOnce.
-If you plan to use HPE StoreOnce as a backup repository for Veeam Plug-in for SAP HANA, the total number of stored files (data and metadata) must not exceed 1,000,000 per storage system.
+If you plan to use HPE StoreOnce as a backup repository for Veeam Plug-in backups, the total number of stored files (data and metadata) must not exceed 3,000,000 per Catalyst store.
+If necessary, multiple Catalyst stores may be created on the same StoreOnce system.

 - Quantum DXi